wedizo/ChatGPT-Micro-Cap-Experiment/Experiment Details/Q&A.md

 ### How do you ensure the limit orders get filled?
 I mirror the trades in a real Vanguard brokerage account.
 If it executes there, I log the fill in the simulation.

+### Can I create my own portfolio with the given code?
+If you know Python decently well, you can do it.
+However you will have to delete existing data from the CSV files and edit to portfolio dictionary to change tickers.
+Sadly, for non coders there's not a way to do it with out editting or deleting code.
+However, there may be a massive update soon that could change that!
+So stay tuned.

 ### Could this actually be a real investing strategy?
 It has serious potential.
 Most retail traders chase SPY predictions with random forests and fail.
 Real alpha hides in footnotes, obscure filings, and early-stage clinical data, files an LLM can parse in seconds.
 If combined with human oversight, this could potentially be a viable hybrid strategy.
 Of course, much more rigorous testing is needed.